AliShareei/smarty-twig-benchmark/README.md

 Don't take my word for it:

 * `composer install`
-* `php bench.php smarty` or `php bench.php twig`
+* `php bench.php smarty` or `php bench.php twig` or `php bench.php twig_reuse`

 ## Results

-With Smarty 3.1.31 and Twig 2.4.3, on PHP 7.1.7, 100000 iterations, compile time ignored, cache warmed, my machine, best time of dozens of runs each:
+With Smarty 3.1.38 and Twig 3.3.0, on PHP 7.4.14, 100000 iterations, compile time ignored, cache warmed, my machine, best time of dozens of runs each:

 Benchmark | Time Taken
 --- | ---
-twig | 9.7 seconds
+twig | 2.0 seconds
-twig_reuse | 7.6 seconds
+twig_reuse | 1.6 seconds
-smarty | 17.8 seconds
+smarty | 3.1 seconds

 See the code for the difference between the twig and twig_reuse scenarios (basically: using the same Twig_TemplateWrapper instance, versus loading the template again.
 I'm not sure there's an equivalent for Smarty, but I'd be happy to include one if there is.)